 There are a few ways one can say I’m sorry depending on the situation.
 Just as in most countries, certain phrases carry different meanings so it’s important to know how to say the correct form of sorry.
-A few of the more common phrases are:
+In Spanish there isn’t a singular word that translates to how you can say sorry so apologizing to someone isn’t as simple as one would think.
+A few of the more common phrases on how do you say sorry are:

-Lo siento – This is the simplest way to say I’m sorry and can be used as an apology.
+Lo siento – This is the simplest way to say I’m sorry and can be used as an apology in almost any situation.
 Lo siento is widely used in most Spanish speaking countries and is used even in the most simplest ways such as bumping into someone.

 Perdón – If you need someone to repeat something you can use Perdón meaning “I’m sorry, please repeat”.
 This is especially good to know as native Spaniards can often speak very quickly and even merge phrases as a form of slang.
 If you aren’t familiar with all the little tricks, learning how to say Perdon will usually help understand what they are saying the second time around.

 Permítame – This phrase is used when you want to excuse yourself for a moment.
 This Spanish phrase is used more in formal and business settings.